nathaneltitane/dextop/README.md

 Choose between a complete XFCE setup to get work done, or keep the base install for command line interface and programming workflows.

+When using a Desktop Environment (DE):

-**Compositing is and should remain disabled with XFCE to optimize resource usage and prevent display tearing and other glitches.**
+**By default, for XFCE, compositing is and should remain disabled with XFCE to optimize resource usage and prevent display tearing and other glitches.**

 Turning compositing off allows for the best possible performance and experience in accordance to current Android system and security limitations:
 This is required due to the Android user space runtime policy and limited hardware access: there is no graphics hardware acceleration available - the container graphics are emulated and run using LLVM.